Dylan Carlson Player Props: Cardinals vs. Giants

 Giants Pitching Rankings

-- The 9.3 strikeouts per nine innings compiled by the Giants pitching staff ranks ninth in MLB.
+- The Giants pitching staff ranks 12th in MLB with a collective 9.1 strikeouts per nine innings.

-- Brebbia will start for the Giants, his first of the season.
+- Webb makes the start for the Giants, his sixth of the season.
+He is 1-4 with a 5.28 ERA and 36 strikeouts in 30 2/3 innings pitched.

-- The 32-year-old righty pitched in relief in his most recent outing this season, one of 10 appearances so far.

-- In 10 appearances this season, he has a 5.63 ERA and 13.5 strikeouts per nine innings, while opponents are hitting .207 against him.
+- In his most recent appearance on Saturday, the righty threw seven innings against the New York Mets, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.